Winter Folklore Traditions and Creepy Christmas Monsters A to Z

 Joulupukki and the Julbock Yule Goat

 Joulupukki is the Finnish Santa and the name literally means “Christmas buck”.
 He used to be quite a horrible figure, definitely on the ‘naughty’ list.
 He covered his face with a mask, wore horns on his head, and kept his fur-lined coat turned inside-out.
-His older form is associated with the nuuttipukki, were evil spirits who would demand gifts and leftovers from the Yule feast.
+His older form is associated with the nuuttipukki, evil spirits who would demand gifts and leftovers from the Yule feast.
 Now he is much closer to what we typically think of as Father Christmas.
 He wears red robes and pulls a sleigh of reindeer, and his links with the Norse god Odin mean he is associated with the Wild Hunt that Odin would lead across the sky.

 So what’s Joulupukki’s connection to the Julbock?
 These days, the Nordic Yule Goat is a goat decoration made from straw and tied with red ribbons.
 In the past, it was considered a fine Christmas prank to put a straw goat in someone’s house without them noticing, and they’d have to get rid of it in the same way.
 Swedish tradition hailed the Julbock as an invisible spirit who would help with Yule preparations, and this echoes Joulupukki’s older form as a Christmas spirit, too.

 Jólakötturinn the Yule Cat

 Jólakötturinn is a huge Yule Cat who lives with Grýla the Icelandic giantess in her mountain home.
 He is just awful, a vicious Christmas monster.
 A key element of his folklore is that he’ll eat anyone that doesn’t have new clothes for Christmas.
 There’s a historical basis to this meanery: workers who took part in processing the autumn wool before Christmas would receive new clothes in reward.